As many as one in five older people experience depression, here's some information on spotting the signs that an older loved one may be depressed...

 - Fear of anxiety about finances or falling

-Signs of depression are fairly common throughout the age spectrum.
+Signs of depression are fairly common throughout the age spectrum and part of aging.
 However, in older people, especially if it’s a family member who you don’t get to see very often, it’s important to be able to spot the signs.

 Here are some signs you may wish to watch out for, either when you visit, or when you chat on the phone:

 Depression in older adults tends to take away your interest in usual activities, you lack motivation and feel drained of energy.

 If your loved one has stopped doing any of their usual activities, hobbies etc then this is a strong sign that something is wrong.
 Although there may be a valid reason such as illness, this needs to be taken into account along with other signs of depression.